sSasha-uwu/quality-lib/README.md

 # Quality Lib
 Provides a library for modders to easily interface with Quality and add quality stats to any item/entity.

 Adding an item yourself is easy.
-First, import the mod in the file you wish to use:
+First, import the mod in the data stage, ideally the `data.lua` file.

 ```lua
 local quality_lib = require('__quality-lib__.module')
 ```

 Then use the `add` method to add your items to the library.
-Do this in the data stage, ideally the `data.lua` file.

 ```lua
 quality_lib.add(